Henry Fadamiro

 Henry Yemisi Fadamiro is a Nigerian-American entomologist and academic administrator with research into chemical and physiological mechanisms of plant-insect and tritrophic interactions.
 He is the co-founder of the International Association of Black Entomologists, IABE (formerly Black Entomologists).
-He is a fellow of the Royal Entomological Society, a fellow of the African Academy of Sciences, and member of the National Academy of Inventors.
+He is a fellow of the Royal Entomological Society, the African Academy of Sciences, the Nigerian Academy of Science, and a member of the National Academy of Inventors.